Beanie Babies: Internet

 Ty, Inc. was the first business to produce a business to consumer website designed to engage their market.
-This is a major contributing factor to the early and rapidly growing popularity of Beanie Babies.
-By the time the first iteration of the Ty Web site was published in late 1995 by Lina Trivedi, only 14% of Americans were using the Internet.
-In tandem with the launch of the Ty Website in 1995, all Beanie Baby hangtags had the Ty Website URL and a call to action printed underneath the poems and birthdays that commanded audiences to visit the company website with text that read: Visit our web page!!!
-As a result, hordes of consumers were visiting the Ty website to gain information about Beanie Babies which was unprecedented.
-Ty is the first business to leverage their website to connect and engage with consumers of their products.
+This was a major contributing factor to the early, rapidly growing popularity of Beanie Babies.
+By the time the first iteration of the Ty website was published in late 1995 (by Lina Trivedi), only 1.4% of Americans were using the Internet.
+In tandem with the launch of the Ty Website in 1995, all Beanie Baby hangtags had the Ty Website URL and a call to action printed underneath the poems and birthdays that commanded audiences to visit the company website with text that read: "Visit our web page!!!"
+As a result, hordes of consumers were visiting the Ty website to gain information about Beanie Babies, which was unprecedented for the time.
+Ty Inc. was the first business to leverage their website to connect and engage with consumers of their products.
 This effort evolved into the world's first Internet sensation.

-Princess bear

-Diana, Princess of Wales died in August 1997.
-Warner announced a purple Beanie Baby bear named "Princess" in October 1997 in honor of Princess Diana.

 Counterfeit Beanie Babies

 Counterfeit Beanie Babies began to surface in 1997.
-Early on, cheap knock-offs and fakes of common Beanies were widely available at discount prices.
+Early on, inexpensive copies and fakes of common Beanies were widely available at discount prices.

-Cases

 Authorities cracked down on counterfeit Beanie Babies in the late 1990s.
 People were prosecuted for their involvement in the commerce of counterfeit Beanies.
 In 1998, UK authorities seized more than 6,000 counterfeit Princesses and Britannias.
 In 1999, a Minnesota man was imprisoned, fined, and put on probation for involvement in smuggling counterfeit Beanies.

 Media

 During the wake of Beanie Babies' success, Beanie Baby-centric publications were issued.
 One of the largest was Mary Beth's Bean Bag World, a monthly magazine dedicated to Beanie Babies and competing plush toys.
 It ran from 1997 to 2001.

+In August 2021, Beanie Babies had a feature on season 1, episode 4 of Vice Media's Dark Side of the 90's, titled "Beanie Babies Go Bust".